 If you are a nurse looking to make money from home, you might consider getting involved in telephone triage.
 There are companies nationwide that are continually on the lookout for qualified nurses to fill these positions.

 Here are some companies that regularly hire nurses to work from home doing telephone triage.
-Note that all of these companies will not have openings right now — they are just a few to keep tabs on if this line of work interests you.
+Note that not all of these companies are hiring now.
+Still, it's smart to keep tabs on them if this line of work interests you.
 It would also be a good idea to check with doctors and hospitals in your local area just to see if they have any similar openings for nurses to work at home.

 Telephone Triage From Home – Companies to Consider

 - Carenet – Hires work from home registered nurses to work as “care advisors” doing telephone triage as well as other services (medical device monitoring, health care support, etc.) from home.

 - Fonemed – Registered nurses for Fonemed provide telephone triage and health advice to callers across North America.

 - Nemours – Occasionally hiring for work at home telephone triage.
 You will have to browse the jobs to see if they have any home-based positions.